Blank Visa Page Requirements for International Travel in 2025

 How many blank visa pages does a U.S. passport book have?

-When applying for a U.S. passport, you can choose between two sizes:
+When applying for a U.S. passport, you can choose between two sizes offering a different number of passport pages:

-Since 2016, it is no longer possible to add pages to your U.S. passport.
-If you run out of space, you must renew your passport.
-Given that the passport fee is the same for both sizes, frequent travelers usually opt for the larger book to avoid the hassle of frequent renewals.
+Since 2016, you can no longer add pages to a U.S. passport.
+When no need extra pages, you must renew and get a new passport.
+Since the passport fee is the same for both sizes, frequent travelers typically choose the large book with 20 additional pages.

 Country Blank Visa Pages

-All visa page requirements were sourced from the U.S. Department of State International Travel Information.
+All visa page requirements are based on the latest information from the U.S. Department of State International Travel Information.

 » MORE: